 Benefits and Perks

-Coca-Cola Enterprises, Inc. lets only a third of workers take paid vacation and only 18 percent take sick leave.
+One in three survey participants receive paid vacation, and only 18 percent get sick leave.
 The firm looks out for its employees by sponsoring assorted retirement savings plans such as a 401(k) plan and a company pension plan.
-For most workers, benefits include health insurance, and most respondents get dental coverage, too.
-A few more workplace perks are a company cell phone, life insurance, and a casual working environment.
+For a large number of workers, benefits include health insurance, and most survey participants get dental coverage, too.
+The company also dishes out perks such as a subsidized cell phone, life insurance, and a casual working environment.